 This feature is also helpful for handling spam, identifying misspelled email addresses, maintaining customer correspondence, and acting as a backup for temporary or terminated email accounts.

-Set A Default Email Address in cPanel
+How to Set or Change a Email Address in cPanel

 Additional Information: